 The project purpose is to estimate how much groundwater can be sustainably developed for irrigation out of the West Crane segment of the Lower Yellowstone Buried Valley aquifer without significantly affecting groundwater and surface-water resources.

-Exploratory drilling defined the aquifer boundaries and extent.
-Aquifer tests provided hydraulic conductivity (K), storage coefficient (S), and aquifer boundaries.
-Groundwater-level hydrographs were interpreted to assess sources of recharge.
+Exploratory drilling helped better define the aquifer boundaries and extent.
+Aquifer tests provided estimated values of hydraulic conductivity (K) and storage coefficient (S), as well as improve definition of the aquifer boundaries.
+Groundwater-level hydrographs were interpreted to assess potential sources of recharge.
 The project included water-quality characterization to assess the suitability of groundwater for irrigation.
-A groundwater flow model was developed to test scenarios on irrigation potential and effects to the hydrogeologic system.
+A groundwater flow model was developed to test scenarios on irrigation potential and effects to the hydrogeologic syste.

 Download report (18.9 MB)